eHealthAfrica/aether/README.md

 activate the UMS integration in each container.

-Set the `AETHER_KERNEL_TOKEN` and `AETHER_KERNEL_URL` environment variables when starting the `aether-odk` to have ODK Collect submissions posted to Aether Kernel.
+Set the `AETHER_KERNEL_TOKEN` and `AETHER_KERNEL_URL` environment variables when starting the `aether-odk-module` to have ODK Collect submissions posted to Aether Kernel.

 If a valid `AETHER_KERNEL_TOKEN` and `AETHER_KERNEL_URL` combination is not set, the server will still start, but ODK Collect submissions will fail.